nucleic/enaml/docs/source/get_started/syntax.rst

 .. note::

-    One can specify a default value using `=` even if not type validation is specified.
+    One can specify a default value using `=` even if no type validation is specified.

 One can also define the equivalent of atom.Event, that is to say an attribute